 The Blues then broke their transfer record by signing Francis Lee who had been courted by many of the top sides whilst playing for Bolton, however Joe Mercer managed to persuade the young striker to come to Maine Road for a fee of £60,000 (A copy of his contract can be seen HERE).

-Francis Lee’s arrival boosted The Blues and they put together an excellent run of results after drawing 1-1 at home to Blackpool in the League Cup 3rd Round, City beat Wolves 2-0 at Maine Road, a match that brought together the legendary trifold of Bell, Lee and Summerbee for the first time, the Blues then beat Blackpool 2-0 at Bloomfield Road in the League Cup replay, they then won 4-2 at Fulham and Leeds were then beaten 1-0 at Maine Road.
+Back on the pitch and Francis Lee’s arrival boosted The Blues and they put together an excellent run of results after drawing 1-1 at home to Blackpool in the League Cup 3rd Round, City beat Wolves 2-0 at Maine Road, a match that brought together the legendary trifold of Bell, Lee and Summerbee for the first time, the Blues then beat Blackpool 2-0 at Bloomfield Road in the League Cup replay, they then won 4-2 at Fulham and Leeds were then beaten 1-0 at Maine Road.

 In the 3rd Round of the League Cup City made a quick return to Craven Cottage, however Fulham were the victors this time winning 3-2.
 Back in the league and a controversial Everton goal stopped City taking all the points as they drew 1-1 to leave them fourth in the league just 3 points away from leaders Liverpool with a third of the season gone.